Invarianz/st/README.md

 ```
 export CFLAGS="-march=native -O3" && make
 ```
 For this very close to vanilla build `libX11` and `libXft` are required.
+You will also need `make` and the `ttf-dejavu` fonts pack installed.